3 Days in the Clare Valley

-Other regular local markets to check out around the region include the Clare Valley Village Market (first Saturday of each month), Auburn RSL Market (third Sunday of each month), Manoora Hall Markets (held periodically, check their Facebook page) and Saddleworth Country Market (first Sunday of the month).
+Other regular local markets to check out around the region include the Auburn RSL Market (third Sunday of each month), the Tarlee and Manoora Hall Markets (held periodically, check their Facebook pages) and Saddleworth Country Market (first Sunday of the month).

 Clare Valley Village Market, Long Legs Art

 Lunch Like a Local

 Kicking back under the dappled light of the old olive tree, you’ll think you died and went to some sort of long lunch heaven at Skillogalee Winery & Restaurant.
 A bona fide culinary icon of Clare Valley, this place is known for top-notch local food with vineyard views to die for, and if their stunning menu isn’t enough to have you waxing on about how good it felt to ditch your diet plan, their wine certainly will.

 With a dreamy deck that’s made for lazy luncheons, Paulett Wines & Bush DeVine Café will have you soaking in the flavours of the Australian bush with views across rolling hills and vines.
 With some of the most spectacular vino in the region to wash it all down with, you’ll find it almost impossible to leave after feasting your eyes on the natively inspired menu.